Best Value Duty

 • The culture of a local authority is determined by an agreed set of shared values, ethics and beliefs, how decisions are made, as well as how elected Members and officers behave, interact and carry out their roles.

-• The organisation should act as one, rather than in siloes, with a cohesive sense of one authority running though all operations.
+• The organisation should act as one, rather than in siloes, with a cohesive sense of one authority running through all operations.

 • The Council was able to demonstrate that there are various policies and procedures in place to establish expectations with regards to ethical standards and working behaviours between and within Member and Officer cohorts.
 There are also policies and procedures in place that sets out the sanctions for all members of staff if they fail to uphold the values and behaviours expected of them.